Let me tell you the story of Manuel, a brand new nonprofit Executive Director, and Maria, the nonprofit’s founder.

 This is based on a completely true story, changed just enough so nobody gets hurt.

-Mary is larger than life, knows everyone, and is passionate about mental health issues.
+Maria is larger than life, knows everyone, and is passionate about mental health issues.
 About 15 years ago, she founded a direct service organization.
 It filled a real need in her community.

 The organization grew and it was time to bring in a real Executive Director.
 Since the nonprofit was publicly perceived to be strong and growing, they got a great candidate pool.